-Who is This Credit Card Best For?
+Who Is This Credit Card Best For?

-Flies regularly and likes finding ways to score even more travel—for free
+Flies regularly and likes finding ways to score even more travel—for free See more cards

-Diligently searches for the best products and delights in a good bargain
+Diligently searches for the best products and delights in a good bargain See more cards

-Hits the road often, whether for work or play
+Hits the road often, whether for work or play See more cards

-Loves to explore places and experience new things
+Loves to explore places and experience new things See more cards

-Just keep in mind you must have some connection to the military or the Department of Defense.
+Just keep in mind you must have some connection to the military or the Department of Defense to apply.
 Membership in the Navy Federal Credit Union is restricted to active duty and retired service members, veterans, family members, and civilian employees of the Department of Defense.

-Available to those with average credit
+Available to qualified applicants with average credit

 Earning Points & Rewards

-You can redeem your points for cash, gift cards, merchandise, or travel (including car rentals, cruises, hotels, tourist attractions, and events).
-If you redeem your points for cash or travel, they’ll be worth a penny each, which is standard for a no-annual-fee card that doesn’t let you transfer your rewards to other programs.
+You can redeem your points for cash, gift cards, merchandise, or to book travel (including car rentals, cruises, hotels, tourist attractions, and events), either online or by calling the redemption center.

 How to Get the Most Out Of This Card

-The Navy Federal Go Rewards Card’s Excellent Perks
+Navy Federal Go Rewards Card’s Excellent Perks

-- Cell phone coverage: Depending on the card, you’ll be given $250 to $600 worth of insurance coverage for up to three phones.
+- Cellphone coverage: Depending on the card, you’ll be given $250 to $600 worth of insurance coverage for up to three phones.
 (To activate, you must pay for cell phone service with your card.)

 - Travel accident insurance: If you’re given a Visa Signature card, you’ll also get up to $250,000 of travel accident coverage for trips paid for with your card.

-The Navy Federal Go Rewards Card’s Other Benefits
+Navy Federal Go Rewards Card’s Other Features

 - Rental car collision insurance (secondary to your own policy)